im-github-training/1-introduction-to-github/.github/steps/1-step.md

 As we mentioned in the introduction to this lesson, the contents of two or more branches can be combined using a process called **merging**.

+Git supports two main types of merges:

+1. **Fast-forward merge**: This type of merge can occur when there is a linear path from the current branch tip to the target branch.
+Instead of creating a new commit, Git just moves the current branch pointer up to the target branch pointer.

+2. **Three-way merge**: This is the most common type of merge.
+When the two branches you're trying to merge have diverged, Git creates a new commit that includes changes from both branches.
+This is done by looking at the common ancestor of the two branches, the current branch, and the target branch.

 #### The fast-forward merge

 To better understand merging, let's merge some changes between branches.